macccorehenni/ten-stories/Main Story/College of the Unheard Chapter Two.md

 “Oh, her?
 She’s in…”

 Iris suddenly darted towards the meeting room, leaving the man confused, laughing as she slowed down.
 Suddenly, another woman similar in build, height, and hairstyle to Anna joined him and Iris, walking though the wide frosted glass doors of the Callendor meeting room.
-Mariana, Anna, and Tarim smiled as they saw them, with the rest of the Ten sitting around the
+Mariana, Anna, and Tarim smiled as they saw them, with the rest of the Ten sitting around the table.

 “Hey, Ten.
 Meet my teammates— Ildren and Emphelli.”